redis/redis-doc/commands/info.md

 *   `total_eviction_exceeded_time`:  Total time used memory is greater than `maxmemory` since server startup, in milliseconds
-*   `current_eviction_exceeded_time`: Duration currently used memory is greater than `maxmemory`, if used memory is below `maxmemory` this metric is reset to 0, in milliseocnds
+*   `current_eviction_exceeded_time`: Duration currently used memory is greater than `maxmemory`, if used memory is below `maxmemory` this metric is reset to 0, in milliseconds
 *   `keyspace_hits`: Number of successful lookup of keys in the main dictionary
 *   `keyspace_misses`: Number of failed lookup of keys in the main dictionary
 *   `pubsub_channels`: Global number of pub/sub channels with client